Ramsey County is redoing Cleveland Avenue from Larpenteur to Como and in the process removing many large healthy old growth trees.

 A Bench to Lay On – At least one sitting bench should be at least 76-80” so that someone can comfortably lay down.

-Almost any wood can be used though some are better than others.
-Cedar is popular in the U.S. but can be too fragrant for many people and the oil in some cedar and other woods can be toxic though I’ve no idea how this plays out in a hot sauna.
-Spruce, Fir and Aspen seem the most popular in Finland and Sweden.
-Maybe avoid woods like pine with too much sap.
-Be careful of knots, especially for benches, platforms and backrests, as a knot with sap or pitch can get hotter to touch than surrounding wood and knots can pop out with hot/cold cycles.
+Wood – Almost any wood can be used though some are better than others.
+Cedar is popular but can be too fragrant for some people and the oil in some cedar and other woods can be toxic though I’ve no idea how this plays out in a hot sauna.
+Avoid woods like pine with too much sap.
+Be careful of knots, especially for benches, platforms and backrests, as they can get much hotter to touch than surrounding wood.

 Groove Down – With T&G walls the tongue should face up and the groove down to avoid moisture, water or sweat collecting in the grooves.